Stuart Armstrong: Sheffield Wednesday

+Aberdeen

+On 2 September 2025, Armstrong returned to Scotland, joining Scottish Premiership side Aberdeen on a 2 year deal.

 International career

 Armstrong represented Scotland at under-19 and under-21 levels.
 On 21 May 2013, Armstrong was called up for the senior team, along with his Dundee United teammate Gary Mackay-Steven.
 He was called up again by the national team in August 2015, and again in March 2017.
 Armstrong made his full international debut on 26 March 2017, in a 1–0 win against Slovenia.
 National team manager Gordon Strachan called it "the best Scotland debut I have ever seen."
 In September 2017 he was ruled out of two 2018 World Cup qualifying games through injury.

 In October 2020 he pulled out of the Scotland squad for a UEFA Euro 2020 qualifying play-off semi-final against Israel after testing positive for COVID-19.

-In May 2021 he was selected to the Scotland squad for the delayed UEFA Euro 2020 tournament.
+In May 2021, he was selected in the Scotland squad for the delayed UEFA Euro 2020 tournament.
+He played in all three of the team's Group D matches, starting against both Czechia and Croatia at Hampden Park and appearing as a substitute against England at Wembley Stadium.

+On 26 March 2024, Armstrong won his 50th cap for Scotland in a 1–0 friendly loss to Northern Ireland.

+On 7 June 2024, Armstrong was named in Scotland's squad for the UEFA Euro 2024 finals in Germany.
+He made one appearance at the tournament, coming on as a 76th minute substitute for John McGinn against Hungary as Scotland finished bottom of Group A with one point from three matches.

 Personal life

 In 2014, Armstrong was studying for a law degree through the Open University in his spare time.